-Claimant has supported his claim with, among other things, his own sworn declaration, dated October 2, 2015, in which he describes his ordeal in Kuwait; and a copy of his U.S. passport valid at the time of the Iraqi invasion, which contains, inter alia, a Kuwaiti entry stamp dated July 9, 1990, and an Iraqi exit stamp dated December 9, 1990.
-Claimant has also submitted a number of documents that provide background about the broader geopolitical situation during the First Gulf War in 1990-91, including some that relate specifically to the circumstances faced by U.S. nationals in Iraq and Kuwait at the time.
+Claimant has supported his claim with, among other things, three of his own sworn statements, dated September 25, 2015, June 16, 2017, and March 1, 2018, in which he describes his ordeal in Iraq; and several contemporaneous news articles mentioning Claimant specifically (including quotes from Claimant himself) and describing his ordeal.

+Additionally, Claimant has submitted a number of documents that provide background about the broader geopolitical situation during the First Gulf War in 1990-91, including some that relate specifically to the circumstances faced by U.S. nationals in Iraq and Kuwait at the time.
 These documents include statements from U.S. and Iraqi officials, resolutions of the United Nations Security Council, newspaper articles, a report from Amnesty International on human rights violations committed by Iraq in 1990, unclassified cables and a memorandum from the U.S. Department of State, and affidavits submitted in two lawsuits brought by other U.S. nationals who were also in Kuwait or Iraq during the First Gulf War.